rihadroshan/SSH-honeypot/README.md

 ## Disclaimer

 This tool is intended for educational and research purposes only.
 Use it responsibly and only on networks you own or have permission to test.
+The authors are not responsible for any misuse or damage caused by this tool.

 ## Files in the Repository